jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/04/2017-04-27-dr-jason-lisle-facebook-post-on-induction.md

 2. How does the christian world-view satisfy these necessary and sufficient conditions.

 <p class="quoted-text">
 //That’s the short answer.
-The details are in a book I wrote called “The Ultimate Proof of Creation.”
+The details are in a book I wrote called "The Ultimate Proof of Creation."
 Blessings.//
 </p>

 I have yet to read your book.
 So, if you answer the question in full in it, I'll be happy to purchase and read it ;)